Hummingbird Cake with Vanilla Cream Cheese Icing

 See?
 It's got a really nice texture when it's done.
 I was very skeptical of adding four cups of confectioners' sugar to this icing, but I've got to say, this tastes just as wonderful as the icing I remember on the cupcakes at Georgetown Cupcake. 😀 The cream cheese isn't overpowering at all.
 In fact, it's just the right amount to balance the sugar.

 Scoop the icing into a piping bag (or a ziplock) with your favorite decorating tip.
 We like this large star tip from Wilton.
 Swirl a healthy amount onto each cupcake and sprinkle some pecans on top if you'd like.
 They really add a nice touch!
 I hope you like this recipe as much as we did...it was a big hit at our Easter brunch!
 Happy baking!

-Certainly, naturally I must tell you the base idea regarding this little posting was graciously provided by the guys over at Image distributors canada.
-Unanimously a tremendous commercial laundry equipment distributors.
+Certainly, naturally I must tell you the base idea regarding this little posting was graciously provided by Rishi over at ClearviewGlobal.
+Unanimously a tremendous IT service providers.
 I definitely relish a first-rate tip!

 Posted in Food Post Date 01/15/2017